 - A CEF Telecom Virtual Info Day covering call 2017-3 was held on 12 September 2017.

-The Broadband component of the programme seeks to contribute to the achievement of the Digital Agenda targets of all European households having access to internet connections of 30 Megabits per second (MBps) and 50% of households to connections above 100 MBps by 2020.
+The broadband component of the programme seeks to contribute to the achievement of the Digital Agenda targets of all European households having access to internet connections of 30 Megabits per second (MBps) and 50% of households to connections above 100 MBps by 2020.

 To achieve this CEF aims at facilitating an efficient flow of private and public investments to stimulate the deployment and modernisation of broadband networks.
-Across the whole multi-annual financial framework (2014-2020), 15% of the CEF budget shall be allocated to Broadband.
+Across the whole multi-annual financial framework (2014-2020), 15% of the CEF budget shall be allocated to broadband.
 At least one third of the Broadband projects financially supported under CEF shall aim at speeds above 100 MBps.

-A full overview of CEF Telecom, including the building blocks and DSIs, is given on the CEF Digital Single Web Portal which also is a platform for collaboration and discussion.
+A full overview of CEF Telecom, including the building blocks and DSIs, is given on the CEF Digital Single Web Portalwhich is also a platform for collaboration and discussion.

 The calls for proposals are implemented by INEA on behalf of the Commission.
 More information on the calls is provided on INEA's website.